Scribble-Works/preptime-api/README.md

 You can find guidelines on updating your .env file for optimal security [here](https://supabase.com/docs/guides/self-hosting/docker#dashboard-authentication)

-- Create a table for responses with the model in the route `expressEndpoints/models/responseModel.js`
+- Create a table for responses using the model :

+- Name - Type
+- sheet_id - uuid
+- title - varchar
+- created_at - timestamp
+- metaData - jsonb
+- dataMatrix - varchar
+- questions - jsonb
+- responses - jsonb

 - Update the read and write policies for the responses table to allow aunauthenticated access to make it accessible to the public

 - For a managed supabase project hosted on supabase, the project URL and anon key can be found in the project setting of your supabase project.